Nationality: French

 Career analysis

 Pierre Gasly had an impressive, although not spectacular, junior career.
 He always seemed to improve with age.
 He was by far the best driver when he won GP2 in 2016, only challenged by Antonio Giovinazzi.
-Since Gasly wasn’t initially promoted to F1, he spent a year in Super Formula, winning two races and finishing second just a half point after winner Hiroaki Ishiura.
+Since Gasly wasn’t initially promoted to F1 – he first spent a year in Super Formula, winning two races and finishing second just a half point after winner Hiroaki Ishiura.

 Gasly struggled next to Max Verstappen and was demoted back to Toro Rosso after a half season.
 We wonder if Red Bull now regrets not retaining Gasly, as every teammate since him has struggled equally against Verstappen.

-One of the admiring qualities of the Frenchman is that he didn’t break down in the face of adversity.
-On the contrary, Gasly has improved massively since his fall from grace at Red Bull.
+One of the admiring qualities of the Frenchman is that he didn’t break down in the face of defeat.
+On the contrary, Gasly has improved quite a lot since his fall from grace at Red Bull.
 He won his first race in surprising fashion at the 2020 Italian Grand Prix, at a track that’s usually a weaker one for him.
-Gasly followed up by having an incredible 2021 season, often qualifying his Alpha Tauri high into the top 10 and scoring solid points throughout the year.
+Gasly followed up by having an incredible 2021 season, often qualifying his Alpha Tauri deeply into the top 10 and scoring solid points throughout the year.

 When a seat opened at Alpine, Gasly went for it and hasn’t looked back.
-He performed roughly equal to Esteban Ocon, often being the stronger of the two in qualifying, and was ultimately the driver Alpine decided to continue with.
+He performed roughly equal (or slightly superior) to Esteban Ocon, often being the stronger of the two in qualifying, and was ultimately the driver Alpine decided to continue with.